 This definition of application does not prevent a creditor from collecting whatever additional information it deems necessary in connection with the request for the extension of credit.
-However, once a consumer has submitted the six pieces of information discussed above to the creditor for purposes of obtaining an extension of credit, the creditor has an application for to the Both Both ac thing requirements are triggered.
+However, once a consumer has submitted the six pieces of information discussed above to the creditor for purposes of obtaining an extension of credit, the creditor has an application for purposes of the requirement for delivery of the Loan Estimate to the consumer and must abide by the three business day timing requirement (Comment 2(a)(3)-1).

-&lt;sup>22 When a consumer uses an online application system that allows the information to be saved, the application must be submitted before the Loan Estimate timing requirements are triggered.
+&lt;sup>27 When a consumer uses an online application system that allows the information to be saved, the application must be submitted before the Loan Estimate timing requirements are triggered.